srcfl/srcful-documentation/docs/developer/hardware.md

 # SEN Data Ingress
 Devices send data to the SEN using a signed JSON Web token (jwt) format.
 You can read more about the format specification here: https://jwt.io/introduction, frequency of sending is 10 seconds, but may be more seldom.

-In particular data ingested using signed JWTs (not encrypted) via https.
+In particular data is ingested using signed JWTs (not encrypted) via https.
 I.e. standard safe https transport is used to perform end to end encryption of the data.

 ## header
 The header consists of the standard fields plus extra protocol specific fields.